Information for institutions on maths and English condition of funding.

 Collaboration between institutions to ensure students are meeting the maths and English condition of funding

-- the numbers of students that have studied or retaken a maths and/or English qualification at another institutions, (we would not expect that individual named student data is included)
+- the numbers of students who have studied or retaken a maths and/or English qualification at another institution (we do not need individual student data such as unique pupil numbers (UPNs) and names)

-- the name of the institution(s) where they have studied
+- the name of the other institution(s) where they have studied

 - the maths and/or English qualifications studied